interledger-deprecated/tutorials/letter-shop/index.md

 Ledger plugins expose a common interface (the Ledger Plugin Interface) so that irrespective of which ledger your application is connected to, the way it sends and receives payments is identical.

 > **NOTE:** As we go through this tutorial we'll be using different functions of the Ledger Plugin Interface.
-You can find the reference documentation in [IL-RFC 0004](https://interledger.org/rfcs/0004-ledger-plugin-interface/).
+You can find the reference documentation in [IL-RFC 0004, Draft 8](https://interledger.org/rfcs/0004-ledger-plugin-interface/draft-8.html).

 We've put all of the plugin config into a single file called `plugins.js`.
 The default plugin we use is the *XRP Escrow* plugin which allows us to connect to the XRP Testnet Ledger.